terraform-aws-modules/terraform-aws-eks/examples/launch_templates/README.md

-# Fargate example
+# Launch template example

-This is EKS example using Fargate.
+This is EKS example using workers launch template feature.

 ## Usage